 Corporate income tax – rates

 Income and capital gains

 Corporate income tax is levied at a rate of 21%.
-This is the final tax burden on corporate profits in some cases because dividends paid out of profits derived from January 1st, 2017 are not taxed in the hands of shareholder if the shareholders are corporate and based in other than non-contracting state.
+This is the final tax burden on 2018 corporate profits in some cases because dividends paid out of 2018 profits are not taxed in the hands of shareholder if the shareholders are corporate and based in other than non-contracting state.

 Withholding tax on domestic payments

 Withholding tax of 19% is levied on income from participation certificates, certain debentures, vouchers and investment coupons; and interest from bank deposits and current accounts in general.
 Withholding tax of 7% shall apply to dividends paid out from profits derived from January 1st, 2017 by domestic companies to individual shareholders.

 With effect from January 1st, 2011 the tax withheld is considered to be a final tax rather than an advance payment of tax.
 The only exemption from this rule applies to income from participation certificates.